 Anyway, you get the idea.
 It’s your retirement, so do whatever you like!
 Now, that’s typically where the story ends for Peter’s strategy.
 But there are two other things that both Peter Thornhill and myself think are extremely important to add.

 With any luck, your portfolio will continue to grow over time as you simply live off the income stream.
 It’s important to consider that, on average, company profits and therefore dividends increase faster than inflation over the long term.

 And if you’re even half-good with your money, your portfolio’s income may be growing a bit faster than your overall spending.
 This is fantastic news!

-You might’ve seen in my last portfolio update, I’m trying to increase charitable donations each year at a slow and steady pace.
+You might’ve seen in one of my portfolio updates that I’m trying to increase charitable donations each year at a slow and steady pace.
 I got this idea from Peter, who not only gifts during his and his wife’s lifetimes, but has planned to put half of their estate into a charitable trust which will donate the increasing dividend income each year to causes important to Peter & his wife.